orenbenkiki/flameview/README.md

   technically trivial to provide a selection between several built-in `--csstheme` options.
 Actually designing such options is much more work.

-* Using `table` for layout is frowned upon in the CSS community.
-It might be better to use the new CSS grid layout instead.
+* Using absolute positioning for layout is basically giving up on the CSS layout engine.
+It would be nice if CSS grid layout could be made to handle this for us instead.

 The code is pretty simple and short (~1K LOC total, including the Python, CSS, Javascript and HTML).
 It gets a clean bill of health from `mypy` and `pylint`.